-A plant rescue and protection plan which allows for the maximum transplant of conservation important species from areas to be transformed should be implemented, if possible.
+A plant rescue and protection plan which allows for the maximum transplant of conservation important species from areas to be transformed must be implemented, if required.
 Please also refer to the specific recommendations in Section 6.2 above.

 - The areas of vegetation that are to be protected during construction must be demarcated and indicated as "No-Go" areas on a site plan.
-Include the area under the canopy of trees so that tree roots will not be damaged by soil compaction. - All flora identified to be rescued must be removed and placed in an area specifically allocated for these plants to ensure that the necessary care thereof will take place until being relocated and planted in designated areas. - The specialist must also advise and oversee a re-vegetation and habitat rehabilitation plan during the construction and operation of the facility.
-Restoration must be undertaken as soon as possible after completion of construction activities to reduce the amount of habitat converted at any one time and to speed up the recovery to natural habitats.
+Include the area under the canopy of trees so that tree roots will not be damaged by soil compaction. - An ecological survey of the site prior to construction in terms of protected and/or endangered plant/floral species must be undertaken to ensure that the relevant ecologist/biodiversity specialist will be able to develop an adequate search and rescue plan, or a management plan in terms of alien plant species, if required. - All flora identified to be rescued must be removed and placed in an area specifically allocated for these plants to ensure that the necessary care thereof will take place until being relocated and planted in designated areas.

-Also refer to the requirements of the rehabilitation and restoration guidelines (Refer to paragraph 7.10.27).
+- The specialist must also advise and oversee a re-vegetation and habitat rehabilitation plan during the construction and operation of the facility.
+Restoration must be undertaken as soon as possible after completion of construction activities to reduce the amount of habitat converted at any one time and to speed up the recovery to natural habitats. - Also refer to the requirements of the rehabilitation and restoration guidelines (Refer to paragraph 7.10.27).